 How to Wrap an Eid Gift?
 The Final Touch

 You’ve chosen the perfect Eid gift, but that’s not all.
 In this culture, the packaging is just as important as the contents.
-Giving a gift in a store-bought bag is considered a major no-no.
+Presenting a gift in a plastic shopping bag is considered inappropriate.

 Paper and bags: Choose colors associated with the celebration: gold, green, white, and navy blue.
-Special wrapping paper with the “Eid Mubarak” inscription is often available during Eid, but elegant, shiny paper in a solid color will also work great.
+Special wrapping paper with the “Eid Mubarak” inscription is often available during Eid, but elegant, shiny paper in a solid color works just as well.

-Scent: A little trick that will make an impression is to lightly spray the tissue paper inside the box or the ribbon with a nice perfume.
-When your friend starts unwrapping the gift, she’ll immediately notice the beautiful aroma.
-Very Middle Eastern!
+Scent: A little trick that makes an impression is to lightly spray the tissue paper inside the box or the ribbon with a nice perfume.
+When your friend starts unwrapping the gift, they’ll immediately notice the beautiful aroma.
+It adds an authentic Middle Eastern touch!